 - How can services work together to create safer and more inclusive communities for disabled women 16 years and over?

 We held a free one day conference on Monday 9th July to disseminate our research findings, the experiences of barriers to supporting disabled women and share good practice and provide an opportunity to connect with others working with disabled and Deaf women to develop networks to better support disabled women and girls after violence.
 You can read a report about the day here.

 The project has produced a toolkit to support service providers and practitioners working with disabled women and girls.
-This is due to be published shortly and the link will posted here as soon as it is available.
+The toolkit was published in March 2019 and is available to download on the AVA website (pdf file).